Updated June 2025

 Nearby Goodies: Nimble & Finn’s gourmet ice cream and pie

 Johnson’s Beach is on the Russian River and conveniently located in the middle of downtown Guerneville.
 It’s a lovely beach for the little ones because the water is shallow and warm and there are plenty of smooth river rocks to gather in a sand bucket.
-They no longer require reservations, but they do charge a fee for parking in their lot.
+There is a fee for parking in their lot.
 They offer umbrella rentals, boat rentals, and a snack shack with affordable food and drink options.
 They are cashless so bring your cards to pay!

 Monte Rio Beach